Dynamical error reshaping for dual-rail erasure qubits

-where $M = U_0(T_g)U_g^\dagger$, where $U_0(T_g)$ and $U_g$ are the implemented and target gates, respectively, and $d$ is the Hilbert space dimension.
-To test the noise resilience of $\widetilde{U}_{\rm JP}$, we introduce the ancilla dephasing noise term $h_n(t)=\frac{\gamma(t)}{2}Z_2$ in Eq.~\eqref{eq:dual_rail_hamiltonian}, where in the quasi-static limit $\gamma(t)=\gamma$ is unknown but constant over a gate implementation.
-In Fig.~\ref{fig:circuits}(d) we plot the infidelity, $\mathcal{I} = 1-\mathcal{F}$, of the noisy joint parity operation $\widetilde{U}_{\rm JP}$ against the dephasing strength.
-The infidelity scales quadratically, $\mathcal{I}\propto \gamma^2$, confirming the absence of robustness against dephasing noise.
-This is problematic not only for erasure checks but also for logical entangling gates between DR qubits, which also rely on the joint parity unitary.
-Figure~\ref{fig:circuits}(c) shows a construction of the logical entangler $ZZ(\theta)_{\rm L}$ from the joint parity unitary and single-qubit rotations \cite{Teoh2023}.\\ \textbf{\textit{Robust joint parity gate.}} Transmon dephasing cannot be suppressed using BS interactions alone (since $[H_{\rm DR},Z_2] =0$); we must drive the transmon in order to deal with this type of noise.
-The ancilla is driven via the single-qubit Hamiltonian $H_2(t) = \frac{\Omega_2(t)}{2}\left[\cos\Phi_2(t)X_2 + \sin\Phi_{2}(t)Y_2\right] + \frac{\Delta_2(t)}{2}Z_2$, where $\{\Omega_2, \Phi_2, \Delta_2\}$ are the control fields.
-The system Hamiltonian then becomes $H(t) = H_{\rm DR}(t) + H_2(t) + h_n(t) \equiv H_0(t) + h_n(t) $, with $H_0(t)$ being the noise-free part.
-With this addition, the parameter space grows, making it challenging to find control pulses that cancel the dephasing noise while implementing the target gate with high fidelity.
-We circumvent this by implementing the joint parity unitary as a three-part composite sequence in which each segment cancels dephasing to first order, yielding a dynamically corrected $U_{\rm JP}$ with quartic sensitivity to noise, $\mathcal{I}\propto\gamma^4$, as shown in Fig. \ref{fig:circuits}(d).\\ The idea of our step-wise $U_{\rm JP}$ is summarized as follows: (i) Decouple the cavities and let the transmon acquire a phase conditional on the number of photons stored in cavity $a$; (ii) Swap the photons between the cavities through the BS interaction; (iii) Repeat the first step.
-Although the protocol applies to the full two-cavity Hilbert space, for simplicity we focus our analysis on the $\{\ket{00},\ket{01},\ket{10},\ket{11}\}$ subspace.
-In this truncated space, steps (i) and (iii) are implemented by $ZZ(\pi/2)$ gates that rotate the transmon conditionally on the number of photons in cavity $a$, while in step (ii) an $X_1\otimes Z_2$ gate implements the photon exchange between the cavities and a $Z$ rotation on the transmon.
+\textbf{\textit{Robust joint parity gate.}} Transmon dephasing cannot be suppressed using BS interactions alone (since $[H_{\rm DR},Z_2] =0$); we must drive the transmon in order to deal with this type of noise.
+The \Filippos{transmon} is driven via the single-qubit Hamiltonian $H_2(t) = \frac{\Omega_2(t)}{2}\left[\cos\Phi_2(t)X_2 + \sin\Phi_{2}(t)Y_2\right] + \frac{\Delta_2(t)}{2}Z_2$, where $\{\Omega_2, \Phi_2, \Delta_2\}$ are the control fields.
+The system Hamiltonian then becomes $H(t) = H_{\rm DR}(t) + H_2(t) + h_n(t) \equiv H_0(t) + h_n(t) $, with $H_0(t)$ being the noise-free part. \Filippos{Note that this noise model goes beyond the more common Lindbladian treatment in that it enables an efficient description of temporally correlated noise, which typically occurs in superconducting qubit devices \cite{Yan2016, Rower2023, Cywinski2008}.} \\ \Filippos{It is} challenging to find control pulses that cancel the dephasing noise while implementing the target gate with high fidelity\Filippos{, especially because the inclusion of the transmon drive renders this a multi-level quantum dynamics problem.
+We circumvent this difficulty by implementing the joint parity unitary as a three-part composite sequence consisting of the following steps:} (i) Decouple the cavities and let the transmon acquire a phase conditional on the number of photons stored in cavity $a$; (ii) Swap the photons between the cavities through the BS interaction \Filippos{while implementing a $Z$ gate on the transmon}; (iii) Repeat the first step. \Filippos{These steps are illustrated in Fig.~\ref{fig:circuits}(b).
+Dividing up the joint parity operation in this way allows us to reduce the complexity of the problem; as we show below, in each step of the sequence, the system can be described by time-dependent two-level Hamiltonians, provided we choose the BS coupling and transmon drive parameters appropriately in each step.
+We then employ the SCQC formalism to design control pulses that implement the target two-level dynamics in each step while suppressing dephasing noise.
+After we describe our robust joint parity operation in detail, we will show that it can also be used to implement a robust entangling gate between two logical qubits using the circuit shown in Fig.~\ref{fig:circuits}(c).} \\ Although the protocol applies to the full two-cavity Hilbert space, for simplicity we focus our analysis on the $\{\ket{00},\ket{01},\ket{10},\ket{11}\}$ subspace.
+In this truncated space, steps (i) and (iii) are implemented by $ZZ(\pi/2)$ gates that rotate the transmon conditionally on the number of photons in cavity $a$, while in step (ii) an $X_1\otimes Z_2$ gate implements the photon exchange between the cavities and \Filippos{ the $Z$ gate} on the transmon \Filippos{(see Fig.~\ref{fig:circuits}(b))}.
 In what follows, we show how to design all these operations to be robust to ancilla dephasing while the intermediate $X_1\otimes Z_2$ operation also cancels the dispersive interaction to first order.
 The circuit for the joint parity operation is shown in Fig.~\ref{fig:circuits}(b), the net effect of which can be expressed as~\cite{SI}